 Children in Leaders class are very lucky to be taught by specialist teachers throughout the week.
-On a Tuesday, children will need their PE kits in school so that they can take part in dance with Hannah Verity.
-They will also need to bring their swimming kits on Tuesdays for swimming lessons, which will take place at Whitby Leisure Centre on a Tuesday morning.
+On a Tuesday, children will have swimming lessons at the Leisure Centre in Whitby.
 Children will continue to bring home their instruments to practice throughout the week and these will need to be returned on a Thursday morning ready for music with Ralph.
-Computing with Mrs Gurney will also take place on a Thursday afternoon.
+Computing with Mrs Gurney will also take place on a Wednesday afernoon,

 Each week, homework will be set on Sumdog on a Thursday.
 Children will also receive spellings every two weeks; these will be sent home on a Thursday.
 Spellings tests will happen on the second Wednesday.